cpdf -pad-before in.pdf [<range>] [-pad-with pad.pdf] -o out.pdf

 The -pad-multiple-before n operation adds the padding pages at the beginning of the file instead.

 Imposition is the act of putting two or more pages of an input document onto each page of the output document.
-There are two operations provided by cpdf:
+There are two operations provided by Cpdf:

 the -impose operation which, given a page size fits multiple pages into it; and